shady-bit/PortingUtility/README.md

 The utility supports multiple authentication methods:

-#### Browser-based Authentication (Recommended)
+#### HTTPS Authentication (Recommended)
-For HTTPS repositories, the utility will open your default web browser for authentication:
+For HTTPS repositories, the utility uses Git's built-in credential helper:
-1. A browser window will open automatically
+1. A browser popup will appear automatically when authentication is needed
-2. Enter the provided code
-3. Authorize the application
-4. The utility will automatically receive the authentication token
+2. Sign in with your Git hosting service credentials
+3. The credentials will be securely stored for future use

 #### SSH Authentication
 1. Ensure you have an SSH key pair generated: